-- (i) For designing, implementing and maintaining such internal control as the entity determines is necessary to enable the preparation of a GHG statement that is free from material misstatement, whether due to fraud or error; - (ii) For the preparation of its GHG statement in accordance with the applicable criteria; and (Ref: Para.
+- preparation of a GHG statement that is free from material misstatement, whether due to fraud or error; - (ii) For the preparation of its GHG statement in accordance with the applicable criteria; and (Ref: Para.
 A35) - (iii) For referring to or describing in its GHG statement the applicable criteria it has used and, when it is not readily apparent from the engagement circumstances, who developed them.
 (Ref: Para.
 A36)

-Agreement on Engagement Terms
+Agreement on the Terms of the Engagement

-- 18. The agreed terms of the engagement required by SLSAE 3000 shall include: (Ref: Para.
+- 18. The terms of the engagement required to be agreed by SLSAE 3000 (Revised) shall include: (Ref: Para.
 A37) - (a) The objective and scope of the engagement; - (b) The responsibilities of the practitioner; - (c) The responsibilities of the entity, including those described in paragraph 17(c); - (d) Identification of the applicable criteria for the preparation of the GHG statement; - (e) Reference to the expected form and content of any reports to be issued by the practitioner and a statement that there may be circumstances in which a report may differ from its expected form and content; and - (f) An acknowledgement that the entity agrees to provide written representations at the conclusion of the engagement.